lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/02sensors/sensors.rst

 To make this recipe, you will need:

 * Breadboard and jumper wires.
-* 10 k and 20 k resistors
+* 10k and 20k resistors
 * HC-SR04 Ultrsonic Range Sensor.

 Wire the sensor as shown in :ref:`sensors_hc-sr04_fig`.